open-sauced/intro/i18n-guidelines.md

 - Are there links that could be localized? (e.g., Wikipedia and MDN links)
 - Is the translation correctly written following the translated language's norms and practices?

-When you think a PR is ready to be merged after your suggestions were addressed (if any), approve it through GitHub's "Review Changes" button or leave an "LGTM!" in the comment section and tag one of the maintainers. (“LGTM” is an abbreviation of “Looks Good to Me” or “Let’s Get to Merging”, often used to approve pull requests.)
+When you think a PR is ready to be merged after your suggestions were addressed (if any), approve it through GitHub's "Review Changes" button or leave an "LGTM!" in the comment section and tag the `@open-sauced/community` maintainers. (“LGTM” is an abbreviation of “Looks Good to Me” or “Let’s Get to Merging”, often used to approve pull requests.)